Comparing Benson Hill (BHIL) & Its Competitors

 |2.40

-Benson Hill presently has a consensus target price of $7.25, indicating a potential upside of 101.95%.
-As a group, “Food & kindred products” companies have a potential upside of 31.52%.
-Given Benson Hill’s stronger consensus rating and higher probable upside, equities research analysts clearly believe Benson Hill is more favorable than its peers.
+Benson Hill currently has a consensus price target of $7.25, indicating a potential upside of 129.43%.
+As a group, “Food & kindred products” companies have a potential upside of 34.53%.
+Given Benson Hill’s stronger consensus rating and higher probable upside, equities research analysts clearly believe Benson Hill is more favorable than its rivals.

-This table compares Benson Hill and its peers’ net margins, return on equity and return on assets.

 Summary

-Benson Hill beats its peers on 7 of the 13 factors compared.
+Benson Hill beats its rivals on 7 of the 13 factors compared.

 Benson Hill, Inc., together with its subsidiaries, operates as a food technology company that unlocks natural genetic diversity of plants.
 It operates in two segments, Ingredients and Fresh.
 The company offers CropOS, a technology platform, which uses artificial intelligence, data, and various advanced breeding techniques that combine data, plant, and food sciences to deliver crops optimized for food, ingredient, and feed products.
 The company's technology is applied in soybeans and yellow peas.
 It focuses on growing, packing, and selling fresh produce products to retail and food service customers.
 The company was formerly known as Benson Hill Biosystems, Inc. Benson Hill, Inc. was incorporated in 2012 and is headquartered in Saint Louis, Missouri.